-The Greenline Project will transform the river's north bank into a reinvigorated and inspiring public waterfront.
+Through the Greenline Project, we will transform the river's north bank into a reinvigorated and inspiring public waterfront.
 A 4-kilometre pathway will connect diverse, vibrant riverside destinations.

 It will celebrate Aboriginal and contemporary cultures and the history of the area.
-The river and its surrounding environment will be re-established as an ecological corridor.
+The river will be recognised as 'an integrated living entity' and its surrounding environment will be re-established as an ecological corridor.

-Today, the north bank has narrow and poorly connected paths, steep slopes, uneven pavements and poor amenity - all of which limit walking and cycling.
+Today, the north bank has narrow and poorly connected paths, steep slopes, uneven pavements and poor amenity - all of which limit walking and active transport.
 It offers little diversity of cultural expression, limited ecological value and few opportunities for social and civic engagement.